AlphaVj/30-days-python/readme.md

 #### Interactive Mode:
 The Python interactive shell is opened and it is waiting for you to write Python code(Python script).
 You will write your Python script next to this symbol >>> and then click Enter then it shows result in next line.

+Let us do some maths first before we write any Python code:

+- 5 + 2 is 7
+- 4/2 is 2.0
+- 5 ** 3 is same as 5 * 5 * 5
+- 4 % 2 = 0 => `%` used to get remainder value of division
+- 4 // 2 = 2 => returns the integer part of division quotient

 ![interactive mode](./images/idle-interactive.png)

 #### Script Mode